LawrenceWarren/KoMo2/README.md

 ##### add to path

-The shell script in the root directory, `addToPath.sh`, is WIP!
+The shell script in the `./scripts` directory, `addToPath.sh`, is WIP!